n-savva/2D_Mass_Transfer/README.md

 * `ODEdrop2D.py`, which implements the solver of the asymptotic model
 * `pdeloader.py` is a python script that loads matlab files which contain PDE solutions.

+## Acknowledgement

+This work has received funding through the Engineering and Physical Sciences Research Council of the United Kingdom through Grant No. EP/P505453/1 and from the European
+Union’s Horizon 2020 research and innovation program under Grant No. 810660.